 Thai Picnic Finger Food

 Thai fish cakes are a great addition to your picnic.
 Ideally served hot but just as nice cold, fish cakes are a simple, diverse and filling Thai appetizer.
-They can be made with any white fish you desire, keeping costs down if needs be, and can be individually tailored to peoples spice tolerance by adding or subtracting the chilli content.
-Maximise the flavour by adding a dip, whether it be a nice cooling cucumber dip or a tangy sweet chilli dip
+You can make them with any white fish you desire, which keeps costs down.
+You can individually tailor to peoples spice tolerance by making several with a different chili content.
+Maximise the flavor by adding a dip, whether it be a nice cooling cucumber dip or a tangy sweet chili dip

 Chicken.
-Chicken is chicken right?
+Chicken is chicken, right?
 But have you tried Thai chicken?
 More importantly, have you tried Thai sticky chicken fingers?
 If not I’m here to tell you they are the bomb and deserve to be on any menu let alone our picnic menu!
-As with everything nowadays there are a multitude of different recipes but seek to make a marinade of sweet chilli, soy, ginger, lime juice with a topping of sesame seeds and spring onion and you will not go wrong.
+As with everything nowadays there are a multitude of different recipes.
+But seek to make a marinade of sweet chili, soy, ginger, lime juice with a topping of sesame seeds and spring onion and you will not go wrong.

 Thai Picnic Salads

 My favorite form of Thai food, the Thai salad is unlike any other you will taste.
 Concentrating on flavor and texture, I would certainly go home a happy man if all I was offered at a meal was a Thai salad.

 Thai beef salad would certainly be crowned the daddy of all foods if I had my own way.
 Made with thin strips of beef, cooked rare and doused in lime juice, it offers a taste sensation that is culinary nirvana.
 Complimented with textures of carrot, shallot and beansprout, this punchy salad also serves up tastes of chili, ginger and mint.